 August 24, 2017.
 We left Mammoth around 8:00.
-After a stop at the Tuolumne Meadows Wilderness Center to pick up our permit, and another stop at the Crane Flat gas station to buy sandwiches, we parked at the Mono Meadows trailhead, had a quick lunch and departed on the trail at 12:04.
-We descended toward Illilouette Creek, crossed it, and continued on the trail toward Mount Starr King.
+After a stop at the Tuolumne Meadows Wilderness Center to pick up our permit, and another stop at the Crane Flat gas station to buy sandwiches, we parked at the Mono Meadows trailhead, had a quick lunch and departed along the trail at 12:04.
+We descended toward Illilouette Creek, crossed it, and continued on toward Mount Starr King.
 Just before the trail crosses Red Creek, we left it and proceeded cross-country, following Red Creek to Grayling Lake.
 This involved a lot of bushwhacking through meadows with downed trees and on the steep banks of Red Creek.
-We reached our basecamp at Grayling Lake at 18:15 and had a nice evening getting ready for the next day and reading the lake's logbook (it is apparently a popular destination for fishermen).
+We reached our basecamp at Grayling Lake at 18:15.
+We spent a nice evening getting ready for the next day and reading the lake's logbook (it is apparently a popular destination for fishermen).
 (A 6:11 hour day).

 Robert Zeithammer's entry into the Grayling Lake log book: